Lewis Teague: Director

 Teague had his biggest budget to date with The Jewel of the Nile (1985), a sequel to Romancing the Stone (1984).
 Teague later reflect, "Up to that point, all the films that I did were personal films.
 I always had the liberty to change whatever I needed to change to make it more interesting or to make it work better.
 When I did The Jewel of the Nile, I just wanted to get on the A list of directors.
-I wanted it to be a commercial film and hadn’t I been so eager to get on the A list, I would have been more playful, and I would have had more fun with it."
+I wanted it to be a commercial film and hadn't I been so eager to get on the A list, I would have been more playful, and I would have had more fun with it."

+While editing The Jewel of the Nile, Teague turned down the script for Robocop.
+In a 2025 interview, Teague said: "When I read the original script, it seemed like it was a ripoff of Terminator.
+I thought, well, it's a genre film, and that's all I've been doing.
+I want to do something else.
+I really wanted something like a romantic comedy or some sort of existential human drama.
+Not another genre piece.
+So I turned it down."

 Teague spent over a year developing a film for Orion that was not made, when de Laurentiis asked him to take over Collision Course (1989), after original director Bob Clark left.
 Star Jay Leno said "I like Lewis.
 He's a good action director and I trust his sense of humor."
 However the release of the film was delayed several years after De Laurentiis went bankrupt.

 Teague returned to television with Shannon's Deal (1989), based on a script by Sayles.
 He then directed Navy Seals (1990), for Orion, replacing original director, Richard Marquand, who had died just before filming commenced.
 Producer Brenda Feigen said Orion recommended Teague as the studio had been developing another project with the director that did not go ahead.
 She had a difficult relationship with Teague and says he lost control of the film.

-Teague said of Navy Seals, "‘I’m happy because I did a “yeoman’s” job on it.
+Teague said of Navy Seals, "I'm happy because I did a "yeoman's" job on it.
 It works, it cuts together, the action sequences are exciting, but it has nothing personal in it."
 Feigen claimed "Lewis had a hard time finding work after Navy Seals."